sayan706/J.A.R.V.I.S/README.md

 # J.A.R.V.I.S
-It is a static assistant using voice commands
+It is a static assistant using voice commands Dont catch Dynamic Words inspired by Tony Stark :)